ErfanRasti/arch-setup/docs/07_application_and_package_managers/application_and_package_managers.md

 -<https://wiki.archlinux.org/title/Pacman#.22Failed_to_init_transaction_.28unable_to_lock_database.29.22_error>

-## One or more files did not pass the validity check!
+## One or more files did not pass the validity check

 If you faced this: